IEEE SAM 2022 logo

 Video Analytics in Elite Soccer: A Distributed Computing Perspective

-Debesh Jha (Northwestern University, USA); Ashish Rauniyar (SINTEF, Norway); Håvard Johansen and Dag Johansen (UiT The Arctic University of Norway, Norway); Michael Alexander Riegler (Simula Research Laboratory, Norway); Pål Halvorsen (Simula Research Laboratory & Department of Informatics, University of Oslo, Norway); Ulas Bagci (Northwestern University, USA)
+Debesh Jha (Northwestern University, USA); Ashish Rauniyar (SINTEF, Norway); Håvard Dagenborg and Dag Johansen (UiT The Arctic University of Norway, Norway); Michael Alexander Riegler (Simula Research Laboratory, Norway); Pål Halvorsen (Simula Research Laboratory & Department of Informatics, University of Oslo, Norway); Ulas Bagci (Northwestern University, USA)

 SS7: Special Session 7 - Integrated Sensing and Communication (ISAC)